Childhood Obesity Resources Related to COVID-19

 - Maximizing WIC’s Role in Supporting Health, Food Security, and Safety During the COVID-19 Pandemic: This resource from the Food Research and Action Center outlines key actions that WIC, advocates, partner organizations, and State and local policymakers can take to help preserve access to WIC during this pandemic.

-- Summary of Current COVID-19 Child Nutrition Program Response Nationwide Waivers: No Kid Hungry published a table that details all of the nationwide waivers and guidance issued to date by the USDA in response to the c
+- Summary of Current COVID-19 Child Nutrition Program Response Nationwide Waivers: No Kid Hungry published a table that details all of the nationwide waivers and guidance issued to date by the USDA in response to the coronavirus.

 - Healthy Food Policy Project’s COVID-19: Food Access Policy Index: The index compiled local policies that can help keep communities fed during the COVID-19 pandemic and other emergencies.